All Money Is Legal: Background and recording

 Before the release of her debut album, Amil featured on albums by Mariah Carey, Jermaine Dupri, Tamar Braxton, and Funkmaster Flex.
 She collaborated again with Jay-Z for the 1999 singles "Nigga What, Nigga Who (Originator 99)" and "Do It Again (Put Ya Hands Up)" and the 2000 song "Hey Papi".
 Jay-Z wrote all of Amil's verses for these collaborations.
 She also performed on his Hard Knock Life tour.
 Amil, who became known as one of Jay-Z's protégés, described her work with him as "a natural thing" and "always smooth".
 As she told Vibe in 2000, "[He] just put this career in my hands.
 I went from having nothing at all to wearing diamonds."
 The same year, she appeared in a Sprite advertisement campaign alongside Roxanne Shante, Mia X, Angie Martinez, and Eve; they are referred to as the Five Deadly Women, a reference to the 1978 film Five Deadly Venoms.
-She also played a lead character, Tanya, in the 2000 direct-to-video film Get Down or Lay Down; it was distributed through a joint deal with Roc-A-Fella and Miramax.
 Amil was also the only prominent woman in the 2000 documentary Backstage.

 All Money Is Legal was recorded at The Cutting Room, The Hit Factory, and Quad Studios in New York City, and Playground Studios in Los Angeles.
 Amil, Jay-Z, and Damon Dash were the album's executive producers.
 It was one of several albums from up-and-coming artists at Roc-A-Fella to be released in 2000, along with Memphis Bleek's The Understanding and Beanie Sigel's The Truth.
 Amil has co-writing credits on all the album's songs, and Jay-Z said she had a "talent for song-making".
 To be taken seriously as a solo artist by "naysayers who say Jay is her puppeteer", Amil said: "I kept this album me — nothing more, nothing less."
 She said she wanted to avoid sexual topics on All Money Is Legal and had planned not to use any profanity in her future music, explaining: "I know I sin, but I'm trying to become a better person."
 Producer Just Blaze contributed to All Money Is Legal, and felt his work on the album raised his profile within Roc-A-Fella.
 Beyoncé recorded her guest vocals for "I Got That" in 2000 in a separate recording session.
 Her then-manager Mathew Knowles paid Roc-A-Fella for the featured spot as a way to assess her viability as a solo artist, since she was still a part of Destiny's Child at the time.
 As a result of this collaboration, Beyoncé worked with her future husband Jay-Z for the first time.